-- Improved waste management, including reducing the amount of waste which is openly burned, - Electrification of the vehicle fleet, stringent emission controls on the remaining combustion engines, including regular inspection and maintenance to eliminate high-emitting vehicles, - More stringent emission standards for industry, - Improved agricultural practices, most prominently from effectively banning open burning of agricultural residues, - Finally, internationally coordinated efforts to reduce emissions, including exchange of experience in successful development and application of policies and their enforcement will have benefits going beyond the national borders.
+- Electrification of the vehicle fleet, stringent emission controls on the remaining combustion engines, including regular inspection and maintenance to eliminate high-emitting vehicles, - · More stringent emission standards for industry, - Improved agricultural practices, including reducing emissions from livestock management and from fertilizer application as well as effective enforcement of ban on open burning of agricultural residues, - A complete transition to clean cooking fuels, ideally directly to electricity, - Efficient waste management, prevention of open burning of waste

-Implementing all of the clean air actions will also have important co-benefits including for climate change and sustainable development.
-This assessment found that several of the measures to reduce air pollution would simultaneously reduce emissions of GHGs, with larger reductions in the long-term translating by 2050 into significant reductions of $\rm CO_2$ and $\rm CH_4$ .
-Among the most important measures delivering these longer-term benefits for simultaneously reducing air pollution and emissions of GHGs in the long term include the electrification of the vehicle fleet for transport, more effective waste management policies and the transition to clean cooking technologies.
+Further actions driven by health concerns will bring also important climate co-benefits (reduction of GHG emissions), which will be larger in the long-term translating by 2050 into significant reductions of CO_2 and CH_4 .
+Among the most important measures delivering these longer-term benefits are promotion of stronger employment of renewables in power sector, electrification of transport, and waste management policies.

-Annexes

-Annex 1.
+Annexes Annex 1.
 Methodology and data sources